rstacruz/decca/README.md

 > Render interfaces using pure functions and virtual DOM

 An implementation of [deku] in <200 lines using [virtual-dom].
-Implements most of the deku v2 API.
-See [deku]'s documentation on how to use this.
+Implements the deku v2 API.

-**NB:** made as a proof-of-concept.
-Don't use.
+**NB:** _This package is made as a proof-of-concept.
+While it's fully functional, it's not likely to be supported in the future._

 [![Status](https://travis-ci.org/rstacruz/not-deku.svg?branch=master)](https://travis-ci.org/rstacruz/not-deku "See test builds")